Frequently Asked Questions

 What is a partnership based Pre-K Program and where are they located?

-Currently, most of our Pre-K programs are partnership based as we are happy to have partnered with best in class Pre-K providers; Mi Escuelita in our Dallas area schools and Child Care Associates in Fort Worth.
-Scholars are Uplift Education scholars, but in partnership classrooms, the teachers are certified teachers employed by either Mi Escuelita or Child Care Associates.
+Currently, some of our Pre-K programs are partnership based as we are happy to have partnered with a best in class Pre-K provider, Mi Escuelita.
+Scholars are Uplift Education scholars, but in partnership classrooms, and the teachers are certified teachers employed by Mi Escuelita.
 For detailed information about our partners and locations, please click below:

 If my child is in an Uplift Pre-K program, will he or she be able to attend an Uplift school for Kindergarten?